ibm-cloud-docs/monitoring/sysdig_python_lib.md

 The library exports the *SdcClient* library.
-To instantiate them, you can use the following code:
+To instantiate its functions, you can use the following code:

 ```
 #! /usr/bin/python